Numerics88/n88ParaViewPlugins/Build-Windows.md

 ## Install git

 You need some version of git.
-I have install Github Desktop. https://desktop.github.com/
+I used Github Desktop. https://desktop.github.com/

 ## Install jam